iitmdinesh/image2text/README.md

 Predictions:

-1. A skateboarder doing tricks while playing the skate on skateboards.
+1. A man is skateboarding.
-2. A man in shorts and a skateboard jumps over a railing.
+2. Man playing skateboard.
-3. A skateboarder performs a jump on the street.
+3. A woman with blue shirt is skating down a wall.
-4. A skateboarder in black boots performs a trick on a skate park.
+4. A rollerblader doing a trick with his wheels.
-5. A skateboarder who has not ridden on a bike.
+5. A man in a black jacket on a skateboard does a jump off a railing.
-6. A skateboarder with a yellow hat and a blue shirt is performing a trick on a skate ramp.
+6. A man on a skateboard is playing a black skateboarding game at a park.
-7. A skateboarder with a skateboarding toy jumps to the side.
+7. A skateboarder is performing stunt tricks in front of a graffiti backdrop.
-8. A man skateboarding on a skateboard.
+8. A man with a skateboard sits in front of an orange building.

 <img src="assets/dog-snow.png" alt="Goal" width="550"/>